SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

     - The client just sends the message once (fire and forget).
     - No response from the server.
     - No guarantee that subscribers will receive the message.
-* QoS 1: At least once
+* QoS 1: At least once:
     - The client awaits server acknowledgment for each published message.
     - The client should re-send the message if there was no acknowledgement from the server.
     - It is guaranteed that subscribers will receive a message that was acknowledged by the server.
     - Subscribers may receive more than one copy of a message.
-* QoS 2: Exactly once - not supported
+* QoS 2: Exactly once:
+          - not supported

 For subscriptions, MQTT Service will deliver all messages in the QoS that the client defined when subscribing to the topic.